sgfanega/api-stockpredictions/README.md

 #### Laravel Command

 This project uses Laravel Artisan command to be able to create a user without needing authorization.
 We don't want random individuals POST'ing to register an user to be able to perform POST, PATCH, and DELETE to the Stock Data.

+To create a user, you need to run:

+`php artisan user:register "name" "email" "password" "password_confirmation"`